forgefed/forgefed/README.md

 # ForgeFed - Federation Protocol for Forge Services

 ForgeFed is a federation protocol extending the W3C's [ActivityPub][activity-pub] protocol to provide a uniform server-to-server API for interoperability between networked version control services, with limited pub/sub access for messaging and notifications to and from the larger fediverse.
 It allows users of any ForgeFed-compliant service to interact with other ForgeFed-compliant forge services, without being a registered user of that foreign service, just as if they were.
-In this way, users that choose to self-host have the additional benefit/responsibility of fully controlling of their own authentication/identity and their own data.
+In this way, users that choose to self-host have the additional benefit/responsibility of fully controlling of their own authentication/identityand their own data.

 All of the most common user interactions are supported such as: cloning/forking, merge-requests/patches, bug-reports/code-review, subscriptions/favorites with VCS-agnostic, service-agnostic, and client-agnostic genericity.

 ## Work-group Collaboration

 The formal work-group and associated development discussions are conducted openly on the [ForgeFed Community Forum][feneas-forum] on the FeNeAs website; with informal, real-time Collaboration often taking place on the #peers IRC channel on freenode.
 Everyone is invited to participate in either venue.
 Before posting, please read [this primer][overview] for a brief overview of the project motivation and goals.

 The artifacts produced by this work-group are still in the early stages; and there is still much work to do, and ample design-space for discussion and contributions.
 In order to be most widely adopted, we strive to assemble the most diverse and representative group of stake-holders including: users, implementers, and various domain experts.
 Anyone who is experienced with working on an existing forge or a federated "social" service, or who is planning to implement new ones, and anyone with experience in writing technical specification documents, or has UX expertise is encouraged to join the work-group and/or contribute artifacts.
 Please submit any tangible contributions (artwork, software, documentation) and technical critique regarding the published artifacts to the [ForgeFed issue tracker][notabug-issues] and [ForgeFed wiki][notabug-wiki] on NotABug, or the [ForgeFed mirror on Pagure][pagure-mirror].

 ### Projects participating in the discussions have included: